List of Top 10 Management Books

 Book Review

-An ideal management book to help you brush up your management skills and get going on the road to be a better manager.
+This book is ideal for helping you brush up on your management skills and become a better manager.
 The author offers some valuable tips and advice for managers on getting out of a tight spot and turns challenges on their heads to the advantage of businesses.
-While most of the advice might not come across as something novel, more importantly, he makes it a point to ask the oft-forgotten question, whether you are following up on what you already know you should?
-Not only will this work be found extremely useful for new or upcoming managers, but experienced managers would also be able to revisit their strategies and techniques and improve upon the same.
+While most of the advice might not come across as something novel, he makes it a point to ask the oft-forgotten question of whether you are following up on what you already know you should.
+Not only will this work be useful for new or upcoming managers, but experienced managers will also be able to revisit their strategies and techniques and improve upon them.

 Key Takeaways

-A fresh perspective on the basics of management for upcoming managers and a relook at the essentials for experienced ones.
-This book on management does not offer anything unique or new, to say so, but it does force the readers to sit up and take notice of how they have been managing things and what they can do to make it change for the better.
+A fresh perspective on management basics for upcoming managers and a relook at the essentials for experienced ones.
+This book on management does not offer anything unique or new, to say so, but it does force the readers to sit up and take notice of how they have been managing things and what they can do to make them change for the better.
 A must-read for both inexperienced and veteran managers to rediscover the art of management.

 << Get this book >>